 The program changes and develops according to changing social conditions, but let’s go with this:

 - Nationalization of banks and basic industry under democratic workers control without compensation

-- The State to be in the hand of democratically elected workers councils, representatives to be paid no more than the workers they represent, and subject to immediate recall.
+- The State to be in the hands of democratically elected workers councils, representatives to be paid no more than the workers they represent, and subject to immediate recall.